Vietnam.vn - Nền tảng quảng bá Việt Nam

 1.png

-“Dragon Stones”, also known as vishapakar, are monolithic basalt stelae measuring approximately 150–550 cm in height, commonly found in the Highlands of the Republic of Armenia.
+“Dragon Stones,” also known as vishapakar, are monolithic basalt slabs ranging in height from 150–550 cm, commonly found in the Armenian Highlands.
 Photo: @Yerevan National Academy of Sciences .

 2.png

-These stones are decorated with carvings of various animal images such as fish heads, snakes or vishaps - a water dragon in Armenian folklore.
+These stone blocks are decorated with carvings of various animals such as fish heads, snakes, or vishaps – a water dragon in Armenian folklore.
 Photo: @Yerevan National Academy of Sciences.

 3.png

-Almost all of these Dragon Stones were found near mountain streams or canals, suggesting its mystical connection to water.
+Almost all of these Dragon Stones are found near mountain streams or canals, suggesting their mystical connection to water.
 Photo: @Yerevan National Academy of Sciences

 4.png

-And at the Dragon Stone site in the village of Lchashen on the northwestern edge of the upper Lake Sevan, archaeologists from the National Academy of Sciences of Yerevan of Armenia have unearthed a “Dragon Stone” stele decorated with the image of a sacrificed bull, estimated to date from the 16th century BC.
-Photo: @National Academy of Sciences of Yerevan.
+And at the Dragon Stone area in the village of Lchashen on the northwestern edge of the high Lake Sevan, archaeologists from the Yerevan National Academy of Sciences of Armenia have unearthed a "Dragon Stone" stela decorated with the image of a sacrificed bull, estimated to date from the 16th century BC.
+Photo: @Yerevan National Academy of Sciences.

 5.png

-A liquid flowing from the cow's mouth could symbolize water, blood, or a metaphor of both.
+A liquid flowing from the cow's mouth could symbolize water, blood, or a metaphor for both.
 Photo: @Yerevan National Academy of Sciences

 6.png

-Strangely, experts also discovered a burial pit located under this Dragon Rock.
+Strangely, experts also discovered a burial pit beneath this Dragon Rock.
 Photo: @Yerevan National Academy of Sciences.

 7.png

-Inside the burial pit were the remains of two infants, DNA studies showed that they had similar mitochondrial sequences, about 2 months old, so both were infants with close relatives.
+Inside the burial pit were the remains of two infants; DNA studies showed they had identical mitochondrial sequences and were approximately two months old, suggesting they were closely related.
 Photo: @Yerevan National Academy of Sciences.

 8.png

-In this burial pit, experts also found archaeological artifacts, such as painted pottery, a bronze hairpin, an agate bead, a bone needle, and a piece of obsidian.
+At this burial pit, experts also found archaeological artifacts such as painted pottery, a bronze hairpin, an agate bead, a bone needle, and a piece of obsidian.
 Photo: @Yerevan National Academy of Sciences.

 9.png